Kalishir/GDLCreatureBreeder/README.md

 # GDLCreatureBreeder

-PROJECT SCOPE
+PROJECT POPE
 =============

 A very powerful mouthwash, second only to Whiskey.
+All praise the lord.